 Don’t confuse the number one island on our list with similar sounding countries like the Dominican Republic, the beautiful island of Dominica is a country all its own.
 This piece of paradise located in the southern portion of the Caribbean Sea between Martinique and Guadeloupe is dubbed as “the nature island”.
 One visit here will show you how it’s numerous waterfalls, springs, rivers and expansive rainforest with unique flora and fauna have earned it such a title.
 The island is also home to the world’s second largest hot spring, Boiling Lake which is located in Morne Trois Pitons National Park on the islands southern end.
 This nature-lovers paradise never ceases to amaze visitors with its endless unspoiled natural beauty.

 You might be wondering why you would ever want to visit some of the smallest countries in the world, other than to just get that passport stamp and bragging rights.
 But the fact of the matter is what these small countries lack in size they make up for in amazing things to see and do.
 Discover the smallest country in the world that is home to the largest Catholic Church and 5 million visitors a year.
-Discover a country that is still ruled by a royal family that sit atop a mountain in their castle.
-Find out why some of the smallest island countries are once in a lifetime opportunities to visit and why most travelers prefer to spend their time on these islands underwater.
+Discover a country that is still ruled by a royal family that sits atop a mountain in their castle.
+Find out why some of the smallest island countries are once-in-a-lifetime opportunities to visit and why most travelers prefer to spend their time on these islands underwater.
 Tag along as we explore the world’s 10 smallest countries worth visiting.

 10. Vatican City

 Coming in at .2 square miles this is the smallest country on our list but the most visited with over 5 million people visiting every year.
-Vatican City is unique that it is a city within a city, a walled enclave within Rome and an internationally recognized independent state.
-Housing the largest Catholic Church in the world; St. Peter’s Basilica and one of the best collections of artistic masterpieces in the world; this small but mighty country is a must visit.
+Vatican City is unique in that it is a city within a city, a walled enclave within Rome, and an internationally recognized independent state.
+Housing the largest Catholic Church in the world; St. Peter’s Basilica and one of the best collections of artistic masterpieces in the world; this small but mighty country is a must-visit.
 Did we mention that along with the 800 people who live here, the Pope just happens to reside in this tiny country?

 Entrance to the Basilica is free and here you will find Peter’s tomb and famous works of art such as Michelangelo’s Pieta.
 The Vatican museum is overflowing with art and history and is often best seen with a guided tour as it can be quite overwhelming.
 Here you will also find the Sistine chapel which is famous for the painted ceiling frescoes that depict the story of creation and the story of Noah.
 There are many hotels and B&B’s located just a short walk from the Vatican City and most visitors pair their visit here with a few days in Rome.
 A beautiful country with years of history behind it is our first choice for the smallest country worth visiting.

 Known as the playground for the rich and famous Monaco is only .7 square miles yet is home to over 32,000 residents!
-Located along the French Riviera this glitzy and glamorous state is home to yacht owners, superstars and billionaires.
+Located along the French Riviera this glitzy and glamorous state is home to yacht owners, superstars, and billionaires.
 Besides the opportunity to visit amongst the wealthiest, there are so many reasons to visit this beautiful tiny country.
-Among them include great weather, world-famous restaurants and nightclubs, the Grand Prix Formula 1 race, the world’s most famous casino and exclusive shopping.
+Among them include great weather, world-famous restaurants and nightclubs, the Grand Prix Formula 1 race, the world’s most famous casino, and exclusive shopping.

-You will have to reach deep into your pockets to visit this country though, even on the off-season hotel rates are astoundingly high.
-Hotel de Paris is the oldest and most famous luxury hotel in the country and offers a private beach, thermal spa and a restaurant run by the very famous Alain Ducasse.
+You will have to reach deep into your pockets to visit this country though, even in the off-season hotel rates are astoundingly high.
+Hotel de Paris is the oldest and most famous luxury hotel in the country and offers a private beach, thermal spa, and a restaurant run by the very famous Alain Ducasse.
 Visit one of the five casinos, attend a show at the prestigious Opera or simply gaze at the very expensive but very beautiful cars that line the streets.
-Visitors should head to the Old City which offers cobblestone streets, picturesque cafes and the Prince’s Palace.
+Visitors should head to the Old City which offers cobblestone streets, picturesque cafes, and the Prince’s Palace.
 Whether you can afford to stay a few days in this charming country or simply take a day trip here; it is one small country worth visiting that’s for sure.

 Sandwiched between Switzerland and Austria is the world’s sixth smallest country rich in beauty and mountains.
 Liechtensteinis the last remnant of the Holy Roman Empire and is still ruled to this very day by the Liechtenstein family that lives in the castle on the hill.
 Although this country doesn’t look like more than a dot on the map, there is plenty to see and do here in this laid back relaxing atmosphere.